Ice Hockey World Championships

-The Ice Hockey World Championships are an annual international men's ice hockey tournament organized by the International Ice Hockey Federation (IIHF).
-First officially held at the 1920 Summer Olympics, it is the sport's highest profile annual international tournament.
+The Ice Hockey World Championships are an annual international men's ice hockey tournament organized by the International Ice Hockey Federation (IIHF), first officially held at the 1920 Summer Olympics.
 The IIHF was created in 1908 while the European Championships, the precursor to the World Championships, were first held in 1910.
 The tournament held at the 1920 Summer Olympics is recognized as the first Ice Hockey World Championship.
 From 1920 to 1968, the Olympic hockey tournament was also considered the World Championship for that year.

 The first World Championship that was held as an individual event was in 1930 in which twelve nations participated.
 In 1931, ten teams played a series of round-robin format qualifying rounds to determine which nations participated in the medal round.
 Medals were awarded based on the final standings of the teams in the medal round.
 In 1951, thirteen nations took part and were split into two groups.
 The top seven teams (Pool A) played for the World Championship.
 The other six (Pool B) played for ranking purposes.
 This basic format would be used until 1992 (although small variations were made).
 During a congress in 1990, the IIHF introduced a playoff system.
 As the IIHF grew, more teams began to participate at the World Championships, so more pools (later renamed divisions) were introduced.